Kashmir: What made the David Beckham of Sadiquabad join the Lashkar-e-Taiba?

 Khan took the plunge into militancy a day after the Centre’s interlocutor, Dineshwar Sharma, left the Valley.
 “Unless there is a resolution to Kashmir issue, our boys will continue leaving their families to join militancy,” a member of Khan’s family said.
 “The only way to stop is solve the problem.”

 But for now, young men like Majid Khan have prepared for a different future.
 “When the heart aspires for martyrdom, why fear the gallows?” reads a caption to one of the pictures in Khan’s Facebook account.
-His introduction to himself on the social media platform declares” “Jihad is my mission, shahadat is my dream....Missing you Abu Talha.”
+His introduction to himself on the social media platform declares: “Jihad is my mission, shahadat is my dream....Missing you Abu Talha.”